sinarueeger/robust-data-analysis-with-r/handbook/03-workshop.Rmd

 ## RStudio Cloud

-For the workshop we are going to use [RStudio Cloud](https://rstudio.cloud/spaces/24655/join?access_code=nN9TW6co5lZRS5yKGO4Xp1ZChDUXoyCGVzamIzXQ).
+For the workshop, we are going to use [RStudio Cloud](https://rstudio.cloud/spaces/24655/join?access_code=nN9TW6co5lZRS5yKGO4Xp1ZChDUXoyCGVzamIzXQ).

 First, click on the following link: http://bit.ly/rds-rstudio.
-Then log in with a google account, github account or any email address.
+Then log in with a Google account, Github account or any email address.

 Loading RStudio Cloud might take a while.
-Once it appears, click on `sProject` and then `Make a permanent copy`.
+Once it appears, click on the tab `Project`, choose `Workshop` and then `Make a permanent copy`.

 <!-------------------------------->